Big Pigeon in Southwest Iowa

 • entered service 4 Sep 1940 from Atlantic, Cass Co.; next of kin father, Mr. Earl Roy Jenkins, 403 Spruce St., Atlantic, IA; body not recovered; memorialized Walls of the Missing, Manila American Cem., Luzon, Philippines.

-• Heavy Cruiser USS San Francisco (CA-38); KIA 13 Nov 1942 Ironbottom Sound, north of Guadalcanal, Solomon Is.; San Francisco hit by multiple Japanese shells, ship survived; about 100 died.
+• heavy cruiser USS San Francisco (CA-38); KIA 13 Nov 1942 Ironbottom Sound, north of Guadalcanal, Solomon Is.; San Francisco hit by multiple Japanese shells, ship survived; about 100 died.

 † Jensen, Arthur Orville, SN 37-117-909, US Army Air Force, Pott.
 Co.